 Reduce Refined Sugar

-Refined sugar is processed through the body far too quickly for the symbiotic microbes to make use of it.
+Refined sugar is processed through the body far too quickly for the symbiotic microbes to use it.
 It leaves them hungry - in which case, they will either die (leaving more room for the bad bacteria to grow) or eat the intestinal lining for nutrients.

 Don’t Use Antibiotics Too Often

 Sometimes, we all need antibiotics to make us better.
 The trick is, don’t overuse them.
 Antibiotics work by destroying all bacteria, but unfortunately, this includes the good ones.
-This makes them extremely harmful to your gut microbiome.3
+This makes them highly harmful to your gut microbiome.3

 Eat Less Meat